What Is Divorce Counseling And Is It Right For You?

 - Going through their parents' divorce can leave children with a higher regard for marriage and the toll divorce takes on those involved.

-- They develop an increased ability to put themselves first while considering the effects on their own children in the event that they end up in a toxic relationship when they are older.
+- They develop an increased ability to put themselves first while considering the effects on their own children as they consider entering or ending a marriage when they are older.